dgarage/NBXplorer/docs/API.md

 * `wordCount`: The [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) word count in the mnemonic (Default: `12`)
 * `scriptPubKeyType`: The type of scriptPubKey (address) to generate, available: Legacy, Segwit, SegwitP2SH (Default: `Segwit` or `Legacy` if `cryptoCode` does not support segwit)
 * `passphrase`: The [BIP39](https://github.com/bitcoin/bips/blob/master/bip-0039.mediawiki) passphrase.
 (Default: "")
-* `importKeysToRPC`: If true, every times a call to Get New Address will happen, the private key will be imported into the underlying node via RPC's `importprivkey`.
+* `importKeysToRPC`: If true, every times a call to [get a new unused address](#unused) is called, the private key will be imported into the underlying node via RPC's `importprivkey`.
 (Default: `false`)

+The `importKeysToRPC` is only useful if one need to manage his wallet via the node's cli tooling.

 Response: